LiamJCates/Programming-Notes/C++/Syntax/Statements/Control/Exceptions/StandardExceptions.md

 Standard Exceptions
 C++ enables you to throw exceptions of any type, although in general it is recommended to throw types that are derived from std::exception.

-C++ provides a list of standard exceptions defined in <exception>.

-C++ provides support to handle exceptions via a hierarchy of classes.
+C++ provides a list of standard exceptions defined in <exception> and support to handle exceptions via a hierarchy of classes.

-Classes are arranged into parent-child relationship hierarchy using inheritance.

 The rules for exception handling are based on class inheritance.
 When an exception is thrown, a catch block handles the exception if the thrown